cameo69/node-red-contrib-ratelimit/README.md

 if yes, the message will be sent to output 1;
 if no, the message will be dropped, sent to output 2, or queued.
 Depending on the settings.
 If messages are queued, they will be release on output 1 whenever they will not exceed the set rate limit.

-## Application

-A classic application could be the input protection of a flow that receives messages from the outside world, e.g. web requests or commands via MQTT.
-If the message rate is normal, messages are forwarded without any delay; but if there is too high volume, the messages are limited.

 # Settings of @cameo69/node-red-ratelimit